Language-Research-Technology/ldac-profile/profile-text/profile.md

 and metadata specialists developing scripts or systems for user communities.
 It is not intended for use by non-specialists.

-Just as we would not expect repository users to type in DublinCore metadata in XML format by hand we do not expect our users to have to deal directly with the JSON-LD presented here, this document is for tool developers to build systems that crosswalk data from existing systems,
+Just as we would not expect repository users to type in Dublin Core metadata in XML format by hand we do not expect our users to have to deal directly with the JSON-LD presented here, this document is for tool developers to build systems that crosswalk data from existing systems,